 The following are not eligible to receive a stipend:

-- Students participating in a program they must pay to attend
+- Fees for placement: Students participating in a program they must pay to attend

-- Students receiving funding for their summer experience from other WashU programs/departments
+- Receiving other WashU funding for the same opportunity: Students receiving funding for their summer experience from other WashU programs/departments

-- Students interning or performing research for a WashU or WashU School of Medicine department (*students may apply for an award with the Office of Undergraduate Research).
+- WashU opportunities: Students interning or performing research for a WashU or WashU School of Medicine Department (students may apply for an award with the Office of Undergraduate Research); opportunities at WashU do not qualify for this stipend.
+This program is to help you explore career opportunities outside of WashU and begin to build your professional network

 - Stipend recipients must attend a stipend pre-departure meeting before leaving for the summer.
 Details will be emailed to all recipients.